-ATTENDANCE POLICY (Massage Therapy):
+ATTENDANCE POLICY (Massage Therapy-Boardman campus only):

-Raphael's School of Beauty Culture does not, in any way, take away or deduct hours earned by any student for any reason.
-Raphael's School of Beauty Culture does not give credit for hours not properly earned.
+Raphael's School of Beauty Culture, Inc. does not, in any way, take away or deduct hours earned by any student for any reason.
+Raphael's School of Beauty Culture, Inc. does not give credit for hours not properly earned.
 Students are responsible for properly clocking in and out to the nearest 1⁄4 hour each the day.

-- Students must follow the schedule they have indicated on the attendance schedule form or contract. - Students who arrive at school tardy are required to call the school prior to their scheduled start time. - Students are responsible to make up any work missed in theory and practical classes they do not attend. - If you are sent home or if you leave by your own decision prior to your scheduled end time for any reason the hours missed could result in not completing the course before the contract ending date and result in Extra Instructional Charges. - Students are obligated to attend school 16 Saturday hours each calendar month.
-Failing to fulfill this obligation will delay graduation and taking the Ohio State Medical Board licensing examination. - Class starts promptly at 6:00 P.M.
-All students must be signed in by 6:15 P.M. to be permitted into the class.
-Any students arriving after their scheduled start time will not be permitted to sign in.
-They will be sent home and the day will be documented as an unexcused absence which could result in being discontinued from the program. - Daily time sheets are to be filled in by the student and signed by the instructor in charge at the end of every day.
-Please be aware that 30 consecutive days of unexcused absences is cause for termination.
+- Students must follow the schedule they have indicated on the attendance schedule form or contract. - Students are responsible to make up any work missed in theory and practical classes they do not attend. - If you are sent home or if you leave by your own decision prior to your scheduled end time for any reason the hours missed could result in not completing the course before the contract ending date and result in Extra Instructional Charges. - Students are obligated to attend school 16 Saturday hours each calendar month.
+Students who do not attend their required Saturday hours will have their schedule restricted or changed by the school director in order to fulfil this obligation.
+Failing to fulfill this obligation will delay graduation and taking the Ohio State Medical Board licensing examination. - Class starts promptly at your scheduled start time.
+Students who arrive at school tardy are required to call the school prior to their scheduled start time.
+No one will be permitted to sign in later than 30 minutes past their scheduled start time without a professional note excusing the tardiness. - Clinical Tracking Sheets are to be filled in by the student and signed by the instructor in charge at the end of every day. - There will be a \$50.00 charge for any additional schedule change after your contract is signed. - The office must be notified in writing of vacation prior to the dates. - If you do not come to school in the proper school uniform, you will be sent home. - Please be aware that 30 consecutive days of unexcused absences is cause for termination in accordance with state and federal rules.

-PROFESSIONAL DEVELOPMENT CODE OF CONDUCT (Massage Therapy):
+PROFESSIONAL DEVELOPMENT CODE OF CONDUCT (Massage Therapy-Boardman campus only):